MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-predictive-model-introduction.md

 ::: moniker range=">=sql-server-ver15||>=sql-server-linux-ver15||=sqlallproducts-allversions"
 In this four-part tutorial series, you will use R and linear regression in [SQL Server Machine Learning Services](../sql-server-machine-learning-services.md) or on [Big Data Clusters](../../big-data-cluster/machine-learning-services.md) to predict the number of ski rentals.
+The tutorial uses a [Notebook in Azure Data Studio](../../azure-data-studio/sql-notebooks.md).
+::: moniker-end

+::: moniker range="=sql-server-2016||=sqlallproducts-allversions"
+In this four-part tutorial series, you will use R and linear regression in [SQL Server Machine Learning Services](../sql-server-machine-learning-services.md) to predict the number of ski rentals.
 The tutorial use a [Notebook in Azure Data Studio](../../azure-data-studio/sql-notebooks.md).
 ::: moniker-end

 ::: moniker range="=sql-server-2017||=sqlallproducts-allversions"